barionleg/cesium.wiki.gs/JavaScript-Coding-Conventions.md

    * granularity - `CesiumMath.toRadians(1.0)`
    * height - `0.0`
 * Likewise if a function argument is required, throw a `DeveloperError` if it is not provided, not in range, etc.
 * Public functions should treat Cartesian and Quaternion type arguments as if they are immutable, and also accept the equivalent object literal.
-For example these two lines of code have the same affect:
+For example these two lines of code have the same effect:

 ```javascript
 foo(new Cartesian3(1.0, 2.0, 3.0));